 - Fishy Smell – If something smells fishy in your home, it might not be last night’s seafood dinner—in fact, you may want to call an electrician ASAP.
 That fishy smell is typically a sign that an electrical component is overheating or burning.
 The smell can come from loose or frayed wires or cords, overloaded circuits, faulty outlets, incorrectly sized breakers or fuses, or overheated electrical shielding or insulation.
 If not addressed quickly and properly, any of these problems could result in a house fire.

 - Decomposition – Rotting food has a distinctive sickly-sweet smell that tells our animal brains to stay far, far away.
 If you notice a rotten smell in your home, it could be that an old potato has fallen into the back of a cabinet, but it is more likely that a mouse, rat, or other animal has perished inside your home’s walls, ductwork, attic, crawl space, or chimney.
-Have a professional come and check your ductwork and plumbing as soon as possible to remove the dead intruder.
+Have a professional to come and check your ductwork and plumbing as soon as possible to remove the dead intruder.

 - Locker Room Smell – That all-too-familiar “dirty sock smell” may not be coming from your teenager’s gym bag.
 Instead, it could be caused by a buildup of bacteria on your heating system coils.
 Bacterial growth can occur at any time of year but is especially prevalent in the spring and fall, when the system is constantly cycling between heat and cold.
-Condensation on the coils creates the perfect environment for bacterial growth, which produces a distinctive odor.
+Experts say that condensation on the coils creates the perfect environment for bacterial growth, which produces a distinctive odor.
 The best way to rid your home of the stench is to clean the evaporator coils with a non-acid coil cleaner, or call in a qualified HVAC professional to clean the coils and air ducts.

 - Musty Odors – A musty smell is often a sign of mold or mildew, especially in humid or moisture-prone environments like the basement, laundry room, kitchen, or bathroom.
 Mold and mildew can create severe respiratory problems and can exacerbate allergies and asthma in sensitive individuals.
-It’s important to install an access door for crawl space to eliminate mold as quickly as possible.
+It’s important to install an access door to eliminate mold as quickly as possible.
 Small areas of mold and mildew can be cleaned with Quick Shine Disinfectant Cleaner; more serious mold and mildew problems may require the services of a professional.
 To prevent mold and mildew from coming back, check for leaky fixtures and broken or cracked pipes, and consider installing exhaust fans or otherwise improving ventilation in the affected rooms.

 Enjoy a healthier home with Quick Shine!